Rajmvr24/Rajmvr24/README.md

 ### Other DIY fun Works
 - Front-end Website Design
-- Motion picture Design
+- Motion Picture Design
-- Creating Github Profile
+- Creating a Github profile portfolio

 ### Fun facts about me 😃
-- I'm on track with learning more about PCB design and Embedded ✍️
+- I'm on track with learning more about PCB design and Embedded Systems✍️
 - In my free time, I enjoy playing pc games🎮.
 - I am a science guy and love space 🔭
 - Planning to custom build my gaming pc setup 🖥️
 - Like to play chess ♟️
-- Currently working on building my profile to get Job 👨‍💼
+- Currently working on building my profile to get a Job 👨‍💼

 <br/>